-Rivera grew up with her conservative Venezuelan grandmother from the age of three, after her mother committed suicide.
-She was always effeminate to much dismay of her grandmother and at the age of 10, Sylvia also attempted suicide.
+Rivera grew up with her conservative Venezuelan grandmother from the age of three, after her mother died by suicide.
+She was always effeminate, much to the dismay of her grandmother, and at the age of 10, Rivera also attempted suicide.

 She was also shunned by the feminist and lesbian communities.
 “We died in 1973, the fourth anniversary of Stonewall.
 That’s when we were told we were a threat and an embarrassment to women because lesbians felt offended by our attire, us wearing makeup.”
 Again, she was quite passionate and physically fought her way to the stage before giving a speech with many expletives calling out both communities.

-After disappearing from activism for almost 20 years, Sylvia rejoined the fight and restarted the STAR House in 2001.
-She worked hard to pass the Sexual Orientation Non-Discrimination Act all the way until she died of liver cancer in 2002, just months before it passed, holding her last meeting from her hospital bed.
+After disappearing from activism for almost 20 years, Rivera rejoined the fight and restarted the STAR House in 2001.
+She worked hard to pass the Sexual Orientation Non-Discrimination Act until she died of liver cancer in 2002, just months before it passed, holding her last meeting from her hospital bed.

 Sylvia Rivera’s story is one of angst and perseverance.
 She believed everyone that was oppressed had to stick together.
 Her story is important in understanding where the cracks began to split between the LGB and T and we must learn from it so that we can continue to piece our entire community back together.

 Powered by Quist, the free app about LGBTQ history.
 For more stories like this one, download for your Apple or Android device. quistapp.com.